clesleycode/regression/Regression Analysis.md

 ### 6.2 Autoregressive Model

 In an autoregressive model, the response variable is regressed against previous values from the same time series.
+We say that a process if AR(1) if only the previous observed value is used.
+A process that uses the previous p values is called AR(p).
+A classic example of an AR(1) process is a random walk.
+In a random walk, a "walker" has an equal chance of stepping left or stepping right.

 ### 6.3 Moving Average Model

 A moving average model is similar to an autoregressive model except that instead of being based on the previous observed values, the model describes a relationship between an observation and the previous error terms.
+We say that a process is MA(1) if only the previous observed value is used.
+A process that uses the previous p values is called MA(p).

 ### 6.4 Analysis